opentofu/opentofu/docs/destroying.md

-# OpenTF Core Resource Destruction Notes
+# OpenTofu Core Resource Destruction Notes

 This document intends to describe some of the details and complications involved in the destruction of resources.
 It covers the ordering defined for